m0ru/bak/04_solution.md

 * modularity -> slightly lessened by redux. reusable components shouldn't be connected to redux but gain input via properties. most components are clearly app-specific anyway.
 * separation of conerns -> all do that, redux does it with less concepts / clearer imo
 * redux reduces problems with asynchronity (the actions make app behavior predictable / understandable / replayable -- tbh, the same would go for events on the angular root)
-* angular has problems with triggering events while a dispatch is in progress (we had problems with endless loops a few times (TODO link))
+* angular has problems with triggering events while a dispatch is in progress (we had problems with endless loops a few times)

 * Migration:
   * started off with ng-app